Allegheny-ComputerScience-312-S2022/lab04-favourojo/writing/report.md

  - Describe the general functionality of your database.
 What is the database _supposed_ to do?

  ```
- This database shows Amazon top 100 best sellers in electronics in 2021.
-With this, users can see which electronics can be the most suitable for them based on ratings.
+ This database shows classification on salary whether less than 50K or greater than 50K.

  ```